baccuslab/spike-sorting/extract/README.md

 intervals are half-open.
 - `-n | --nrandom <nrandom>`
 	- The number of random snippets to extract from each channel.
 Defaults to 5000.
-- `-o | --output <basename>`
-	- A base name for the output file.
-Snippets will be saved to `<basename>.snip`.
-Defaults to the recording file's base name.

 Requirements and building
 -------------------------